Video is a GREAT medium.

 So we keep our prices low, so you don’t go (mad).

-A Bay Marketing Co website gives you, the next Denis Villeneuve, everything to crawl your way to the top of Google.
+A Bay Marketing Co marketing package gives you, the next Denis Villeneuve, everything you need to steadily crawl your way to the top of Google.

 But it also lets you market to social media like Facebook, as well as to newsletter subscribers.

-Get yourself a Bay Marketing Co website today and start working on reaching more people with your videography services.
+Book a consultation, get yourself a Bay Marketing Co marketing package today and start working on reaching more people with your videography services.